13.13 Safeguarding Disabled Children

 - apply the SSCP Safeguarding Children Procedures equally to disabled children as to non disabled children

-- communicate directly with disabled children and young people whose safety and well being is under investigation
+- communicate directly with disabled children and young people whose safety and welfare is under investigation

 Disabled children and young people have a right to services that support and safeguard them and maximise their independence.